SDPB Arts

 My only goal was to graduate high school, and that's what I was working towards.

-And so I considered options of what I could do, because I really wanted to see more of the world.
+And so I considered options of what I could do because I really wanted to see more of the world.

-I wanted to get out of my community of Kyle, South Dakota, a small community on the Pine Ridge Reservation.
+I wanted to get out of my community of Kyle, South Dakota, small community on the Pine Ridge Reservation, and I hadn't really seen much of the world in my youth.

-I knew about Rapid City, of course, but I was pretty much just so developed with just knowing the reservation life.
+I knew about Rapid City, of course, but I was pretty much just so developed just knowing the reservation life.

 So I never imagined going to college.